ANSANJAY/LinuxMemoryManagement/MemoryBasics/2_Virtual Address Space/README.md

 ```
 This map can be further understood through the Documentation/x86/x86_64/mm.txt file in the Linux source code.

+  - The `mm.txt` file will give you an overview of the virtual memory layout on x86_64 Linux systems, explaining the different regions of the address space and what they are used for (such as user space, kernel space, etc.).

+  - Do note that this provides a generic memory layout used by the kernel and not a map of the actual memory usage of your running system.

 ### Questions & Answers 🤔💡

 1. **How does a 32-bit Linux system manage memory addresses?**